ysbaddaden/syn/README.md

   end
 end
 ```
--->

-## `Syn::Core` namespace
+## `Syn::Core` namespace (unsafe)

-Syn::Core are low level structs that implement the actual synchronization logic.
+The `Syn::Core` namespace contains the low level structs that implement the
+actual synchronization logic.

 The advantage of structs is that you can embed the primitives right into the
 objects that need them and have them allocated next to each other when they need
 to interact together.
-It means less GC allocations, and less potentially
+It means less GC allocations and less potentially
 scattered memory accesses.
 The disadvantage is that they're structs and thus
 unsafe to pass around (structs are passed by value, i.e. duplicated), and you
 must make sure to always pass them by reference (i.e. pointers) or to always
-access them directly as pure local or instance variables.
+access them directly as pure local or instance variables!

+The structs usually work the same as their class counterparts, with very detail
+differences (e.g. `Syn::Core::ConditionVariable#wait` takes a pointer when
+`Syn::ConditionVariable#wait` takes a reference).

 - `Syn::Core::AtomicLock` is an alternative to `Atomic::Flag` that uses the
   `:acquire` and `:release` memory ordering + fences (memory barriers) to